bromine1/Obsidian-Notes/Classes/Python/Modules/Module 1 note catcher - Background Information.md

 #computer_science

-# How do computer programs work?
+# How do Computer Programs Work?
 - computers programs work by using many simple instructions ontop of other simple instructions to perform tasks
 - Computers cannot innately understand instructions in something such as english: they need a **language** they understand

 ## What is a Language
 - language is used all over the world
-- We understand **natural languages**, or languages devolped over time such as english, German, Korean, Hindu, Arabic, Mandarin, and more
+- We undaerstand **natural languages**, or languages devolped over time such as english, German, Korean, Hindu, Arabic, Mandarin, and more
 - Computers understand language throuhg simple **Instrictions**.
 We call these **Instruction lists**, or IL for short.
 They are **Machine Languages**
 - Different computers understand different languages.
 For example, a windows machine knows powershell and DOS.
 A linux machin will probably know BASH (Bourne Again Shell).
 They can both learn languages like Javascript, Ruby, and **Python**.
 Both of them natively understand Binary.
 ### What Makes a Language